hyperledger-archives/composer-sample-networks/packages/carauction-network/README.md

 npm test
 ```

-> The unit test [here](https://github.com/fabric-composer/sample-networks/blob/master/packages/CarAuction-Network/test/CarAuction.js) simulates an entire auction and checks that the business logic functions as expected.
+> The unit test [here](https://github.com/fabric-composer/sample-networks/blob/master/packages/carauction-network/test/CarAuction.js) simulates an entire auction and checks that the business logic functions as expected.

 ## Connect to Composer

-You can connect to Composer [here](http://fabric-composer-next.mybluemix.net).
+You can connect to Composer [here](http://composer-playground.mybluemix.net).
 If you have used Composer before you may need to clear your cached browser data (or use private/incognito mode).

-TBD - document how to add connection profiles to an instance of Fabric running on Bluemix.

 After you are connected make sure that Composer is communicating with the **'hyperledger'** connection profile by clicking the network dropdown at the top-right of the menu.
 The web profile allows you to test in isolation using a simulated hyperledger, storing the ledger in browser local storage.
 The 'bluemix' connection profile is to a version of Fabric Composer deployed to bluemix.

+> Note: Playground currently only supports the web profile.

 ## Setting Up the Demo